terranovaaleks/c-/lab_01.md

 #### What does _git show HEAD~:01/makefile_ show?

+HEAD points to the latest commit.
+HEAD~ points to the parent commit of what HEAD points to i.e the previous commit. _git show HEAD~:01/makefile_ the what was added/removed by the parent commit of HEAD.

 #### What does _git show HEAD:01/makefile_ show?
+ _git show HEAD:01/makefile_ the shows what was added/removed by the latest commit pointed by HEAD.

 #### What would _git show HEAD~~:01/makefile_ show?
+ _git show HEAD:01/makefile_ the shows what was added/removed by the latest commit pointed by HEAD.

 #### What does the _~_ in the previous _git show_ commands mean?

+previous

 #### Why can you not ommit _01_ in the previous commands (i.e. _git show HEAD~:makefile_ instead of  _git show HEAD~:01/makefile_)

 #### Sometimes you may need to do a _git pull_ before you can do a _git push_ how can that be?

+Someone pushed commits to origin (or the upstream of the branch ) which needs to be synchronized with the local repository.

 #### What is the purpose of the .git_ignore file and why should \*.o \*.out \*.exe be in this file when developing C++?

+We do not want those files to be known by git.
+Its useless information to a revision system.

 ## How _make_ works